Rules and general info is below. For answers to more questions, please see our News/Updates page.

 Mission Hold a series of matches that track earned shooter points, outside of the club level of competition with-in each state.
 Our matches will be predominantly designed for the use of a bolt action precision rifle capable of dialing distances to 1000 yards.

 Goal Attract shooters to attend more matches in neighboring states, thus driving up attendance at everyones events, while fostering shooter enjoyment, competitiveness, and the diversity of our available ranges.

-Event Overview The 9 participating states will organize ALL of their events as to NOT fall on the same week-end.
+Event Overview The 9 participating states will organize their events to avoid falling on the same week-end.
 Each state will host 2-3 SERIES matches, for a total of 20+ spread out over a 6 month period, followed by a Finale match.

 The 3 best scores will be used for the shooters season standing score.
 Those 3 scores can come from any of the ranges they wish to shoot, (example a IA shooter can shoot 2 matches in Iowa and one in Illinois for his 3 scores)( or a shooter can shoot all matches and take his best scores from any range.)

 BWRS Membership / Series Registration Registration for the Point Series and Finale Match will open 11-13-2017.
 In order to compete in the Point Series and Finale Match, you must be a BWRS member.
 Registration for matches will open first to BWRS members.
 Remaining spots in a match will then be opened to non-members.